andrewmmc/wtsapp.ga/README.md

-# Add9u.com
+# Add9u.com - Send WhatsApp message to new person with one click

-> It is so stupid that I have to add a new person every time to phone book because of just sending a WhatsApp message.
+> It is so stupid that I have to add a new person every time to phone book because I want to send a WhatsApp message to him/her.
 >
 > That's why I make this simple progressive web application.
 It allows you to send a WhatsApp message to a person without adding him/her to the phone book.